Free Evaluation | Available 24/7

 Compensation For Personal Injuries

-If you were injured in the accident, you would need to file a personal injury claim.
+If you were injured in the car accident, you would need to file a personal injury claim.
 This can be done through the at-fault driver’s insurance company or, if they do not have insurance, through your own uninsured/underinsured motorist coverage.
 In either case, you will be able to seek reimbursement for your medical bills, lost wages, and other damages.

 This all sounds pretty straightforward, right?
 The unfortunate truth is that the insurance company — yours or the other driver’s — will do everything in their power to pay you as little as possible to protect their bottom line.
 This is why it is so important to have an experienced car accident attorney on your side.